biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Add CookBook pages on how Net Charge and Instability Index are computed.
 -   Defined the standard and minimum XML files in the CookBook

+### July 8 - Current (Week 11)

+-   Clean up the codes on Computing Molecular Weights
+-   Change the Minimum XML files to more compact
+-   Change the naming of several XML attributes to more intuitive and generic terms

 Skype call notes
 ----------------